koculu/Topaz/README.md

 ```

 Comments:
 Topaz is slightly faster than Jint in this benchmark.
 The model object is a .NET class.
 This benchmark demonstrates 100K object iteration and creation with several properties.
-Please note that using Topaz JsObject instead of an arbitary class would avoid reflection and boost the performance of your script.
+Please note that using Topaz JsObject instead of an arbitrary class would avoid reflection and boost the performance of your script.
 This is not added as a separate benchmark as it would not be fair to compare those with other engines.

 ## Story of Topaz
 I have developed a server-side HTML page rendering application using Razor.
 After a while, I have realized Razor was not flexible for my microservice architecture and business needs.